 - If a student has a conflict with the scheduled time shown on the tentative schedule, but they did not make a special request on their registration form, there is no guarantee their time slot can be adjusted.
 We will do our best.

 - Students competing in the documentary and performance categories can anticipate an audience during their presentations.
 Students competing in the other categories will be meeting only with the judges and will not have an audience.

 Often there are so many entries in a category/division that the entries must be divided between multiple panels of judges.
 In these cases, a final round of competition is held.
 There are no interviews in the final round of competition.
 For exhibit, paper, and website students, judging in the final round is done without student representation and no results will be announced until the awards ceremony.
 Depending on final registration numbers, students in documentary and performance categories MAY need to be present for a final round of competition.
 Information about final rounds will be available on the contest day in the event schedule packet.

-Deadline for Historical Papers: Four copies of the studentís historical paper, title page, and bibliography must be received by the registration deadline, March 12, 2014.
+Deadline for Historical Papers: Four copies of the studentís historical paper, title page (including word count), and bibliography must be received by the registration deadline, February 11, 2015.

 Students should bring at least one copy of their paper with them on the day of the event in case of a mix-up.
 Students must be present on the day of the event in order to be judged by the Northeastern Wisconsin Regional History Day judges.
 Historical papers will be on display outside the paper judging area.